 -

-Botryoidal: This is a common form where the mineral forms rounded globules, often resembling a bunch of grapes.
+Botryoidal: This is a common form in which the mineral forms rounded globules, often resembling a bunch of grapes, and some attractive masses are valued as ornamental stones.

 -